homeextent/yardlii-core-functions/README.md

 ## 📦 Changelog

+### 3.33.2 - 2025-12-17
+### 🐛 Fixes
+* **Fix:** Resolved a critical settings conflict in the **WPUF Customisations** tab.
+Split the settings registration into four isolated groups (Styling, Logic, Geocoding, Profile) to ensure that saving one panel does not reset the settings in others.

 ### 3.33.1 - 2025-12-17
 ### 🐛 Fixes
 * **Fix:** Resolved JavaScript conflict preventing "General" and "WPUF Customisations" tabs from switching correctly.